tcort/markdown-link-check/README.md

   * `showProgressBar` enable an ASCII progress bar.
   * `httpHeaders` to apply URL specific headers, see example below.
   * `ignorePatterns` an array of objects holding regular expressions which a link is checked against and skipped for checking in case of a match.
 Example: `[{ pattern: /foo/ }]`
+  * `replacementPatterns` an array of objects holding regular expressions which are replaced in a link with their corresponding replacement string.
+This behavior allows (for example) to adapt to certain platform conventions hosting the Markdown.
+Example: `[{ pattern: /^.attachments/, replacement: "file://some/conventional/folder/.attachments" }]`
 * `callback` function which accepts `(err, results)`.
   * `err` an Error object when the operation cannot be completed, otherwise `null`.
   * `results` an array of objects with the following properties: